 The Department supports participation in the following conferences.
 Members of the Department who would like to attend one of these conferences should speak with Diversity Committee Chair Gigliola Staffilani.

 AISES is geared to increasing the representation of American Indian and Alaskan Natives in engineering, science and other related technology disciplines.
-The 2018 AISES National Conference will be held October 4-6, in Oklahoma City, OK.
+The 2019 AISES National Conference will be held October 10-12, in Milwaukee, Wisconsin.

 The Association of American Colleges and Universities is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.

-The AAC&U will hold the 2018 Diversity, Equity, and Inclusive Democracy Conference from March 22-24 in San Diego, CA.
+The AAC&U will hold the 2019 Diversity, Equity, and Inclusive Democracy Conference from March 28-30 in Pittsburgh, PA.

 The Math Alliance states its goal: to ensure "that every underrepresented or underserved American student with the talent and the ambition has the opportunity to earn a doctoral degree in a mathematical science."